yannisalexiou/appstore-webhook-proxy/README.md

 ## 💡 Contributing

-Feel free to open issues or submit PRs for:
+PRs and feedback welcome!
+You can help with:
-- More event types
+- More supported event types
-- Slack integration
+- Custom Slack/Teams formatting
-- Status dashboards
+- Delivery logs and retry support

 ---